-Pay per click marketing or PPC marketing is a marketing tool designed to drive traffic to websites.
+Pay-per-click marketing, or PPC marketing, is a tool designed to drive website traffic.
 The model is an advertiser who will run an ad and pay a publisher per click on the ad.

-This popular form of advertising can be extremely profitable, but it can also be disastrous when implemented incorrectly.
-In this article, we’re going to cover 6 common PPC mistakes advertisers make and explain why they should be avoided at all costs.
+This popular form of advertising can be highly profitable but can also be disastrous when implemented incorrectly.
+This article will cover six common PPC mistakes advertisers make and explain why they should be avoided at all costs.

-A common mistake PPC advertisers make is setting their keywords to be too broad.
+A common mistake PPC advertisers make is setting their keywords broadly.
 When it comes to PPC marketing, the general rule is the broader the keywords, the higher the PPC will be, and the fewer conversions you’ll get.

 For example, if you run a graphic tee store, simply setting your keyword to “tee shirts” is a surefire way to drive your costs through the roof.
 EVERYONE is bidding on broad keywords.
 Instead, find hyper-targeted keywords specifically relevant to your business in particular.

-Focus your reach by stringing together words and phrases or targeting your companies name specifically.
-This will decrease your odds of starting a bidding war with other advertisers and will help keep your PPC costs down.
+Focus your reach by stringing together words and phrases or explicitly targeting your company’s name.
+This will decrease your odds of starting a bidding war with other advertisers and help reduce your PPC costs.

-When it comes to advertisers looking to run a cost-effective campaign, keyword specificity is key.
+Regarding advertisers looking to run a cost-effective campaign, keyword specificity is critical.
 Finding specific keywords highly relevant to your business will help keep your PPC costs low and improve your chances of converting visitors into customers.

 OK, you’ve run a great ad.